Last updated: 4/27/2020

 The differences between the best cheap phones and expensive flagship phones are smaller today than they’ve been in the past.

-Below, I list my favorite cheap phones available on the market right now.
-Headings link to the manufacturers’ websites and include the list price of each device.
-In some scenarios, consumers can get even better prices on these devices when manufacturers or wireless carriers are offering promotional pricing.
+Below, I list my favorite cheap phones on the market right now.
+Headings link to the manufacturers’ websites and include the manufacturer’s price for each device.
+In some scenarios, consumers can get even better prices on these devices when wireless carriers are offering promotional pricing.

 The G7 Play is an amazing phone.
 It has excellent hardware given its price point and performs well.
 It also has reasonably good aesthetics and clever features that are rarely seen on budget phones.

 The G7 Play is one of a limited number of devices that qualifies to be on my list of universal unlocked phones, and it may be the cheapest device on the list.
-When the phone is purchased directly from Motorola, it should have the features, radio hardware, and whitelisting necessary for compatibility and solid performance on all major U.S. networks.
+When the phone is purchased directly from Motorola, it should have the features, radio hardware, and whitelisting necessary for compatibility and solid performance with each of the four largest U.S. carriers.

 In a previous blog post, I raved about the G7 Play in a bit more detail.